-This Lemon Vinaigrette is my favorite homemade salad dressing, and it’s incredibly simple to make.
+This Lemon Vinaigrette is my absolute favorite homemade salad dressing, and it’s incredibly simple to make.
 Store-bought dressing truly doesn’t compare to this fresh flavor, and it only takes 5 minutes to make!

 I went back and forth for years over whether homemade salad dressing is worth making, since you can buy it so easily at the store.
 But my answer has undoubtedly become YES!
 Even after trying all the fancy, more expensive salad dressing lines, the flavor just doesn’t compare to homemade.